 - I saw my post-natal women’s health physio for a pre-natal pelvic health assessment (I highly recommend following Jess @themamaphysio) and she reassured me that my pelvic floor was in fact stronger than it was in my last post-pregnancy check.
 She gave me some extra resources and training tips I put into practise so I could keep it that way despite the unpreventable extra strain on my pelvic organs.

-- Among the most useful I found were ‘the knack’, which involves exhaling and lifting your support muscles when you feel a sudden cough or sneeze coming.
+- Among the most useful I found was ‘the knack’, which involves exhaling and lifting your support muscles when you feel a sudden cough or sneeze coming.

-- I also tend to focus on engaging my pelvic floor on the exhale – particularly during weight training, which I outlined during my first trimester post – but learning to engage and release it in isolation from my diaphragm also improved its functionality for more real-life scenarios (like towing a tot on hip when she refuses to take the buggy to nursery).
+- Mix up your squeeze strategy.
+I tend to focus on engaging my pelvic floor on the exhale – particularly during weight training, which I outlined during my first trimester post.
+Jess also encouraged me to add some kegels on the inhale, or independently of the breath, to mirror the variety of circumstances when you’ll need to engage your pelvic floor in everyday life (like towing a tot on hip during the nursery run).

 - My point?
 Even if your pelvic health check is one of reassurance rather than revelation, there is always something you can do to improve your experience or retain more control of your pregnancy.